Speciality Sections

 Coordinators: Dr Alex Cayley & Dr Ciaran Fisher

 The developmental of mathematical and computer-based models through the integration of toxicological data and information is now central to improved understanding and prediction of chemical risk, adverse health effects and toxicological mechanisms.
-The in silico study of interactions of putative toxicants and biological systems, at the molecular, cellular, organ, individual and population scale, allows a multidisciplinary approach in toxicological assessment with significant scope for a diverse range of applications, from risk prioritisation and mitigation to clinical exposure and epidemiology.
 The overarching aim of the Computational and In Silico Speciality Section is to scientifically advance data integration and modelling methods, thereby bridging the computational and life science domains, with a particular focus on model validation, interpretation, and practical applicability, both in the research and the regulatory context.

 MEMBERSHIP BENEFITSJOIN THE BTS